victor-ren/finguard-ai-compliance/README.md

 The system performs structured first-pass regulatory analysis using a curated rulebook.
 It extracts claims, identifies triggered compliance rules with evidence, assigns deterministic risk levels, models ambiguity-derived confidence, and enforces policy-based human escalation.

+The workflow embeds deterministic escalation logic and ambiguity-derived confidence modeling to enforce governance boundaries.

 AI is responsible for risk classification and escalation logic.
 The final decision to approve and assume regulatory exposure remains human.

 ## Features